browserengineering/book/book/animations.md

 But this is both unsatisfying and boring, because in real browsers there *are* visual effects that can cause overlap.
 The most important (for animations, at least) is *transforms*, which are a mechanism to move around the painted output of a DOM element anywhere on the screen.
-In addition, transforms are one of the most popular visual effects in browsers, because they allow you to move around content efficiently on the GPU and the browser thread.
-That's because transforms merely apply a linear transformation matrix to each pixel, which is one of the things GPUs are good at doing efficiently.
+In addition, transforms are one of the most popular visual effects in browsers, because they allow you to move around content efficiently on the GPU and the browser thread.[^not-always-visual] That's because transforms merely apply a linear transformation matrix to each pixel, which is one of the things GPUs are good at doing efficiently.[^overlap-example]

-[^overlap-example]
+[^not-always-visual]: Technically, `transform` is not always just a visual effect.
+In real browsers, transformed element positions contribute to scrolling overflow.
+Real browsers mostly do this correctly, but sometimes cut corners to avoid slowing down transform animations.

 [cssfilter]: https://developer.mozilla.org/en-US/docs/Web/CSS/filter